wp-plugins/pwp-lytebox/readme.txt

 `<a href="image.jpg" title="Picture name">...</a>
 <a href="image.jpg" title="Picture name" data-description="This picture is...">...</a>`

+= settings =
+* select color scheme
-You can disable autogroup all images via settings.
-Thus you can manually group images from one page to a several groups.
+* disable autogroup images *(Thus you can manually group images from one page to a several groups)*

 ++++++